 Change Your World in an MIT Classroom

-The MIT Advanced Study Program (ASP) is a non-degree program that offers an opportunity for working professionals and exceptional graduate students to enroll in MIT classes as non-degree students for a semester, year, or longer.
+The MIT Advanced Study Program (ASP) is a continuing education, non-degree program that offers working professionals and exceptional graduate students an opportunity to enroll in MIT's STEM (Science, Technology, Engineering, Mathematics) and Management classes as non-degree students for a semester, year, or longer.

-Students come to the Advanced Study Program to pursue academic and professional goals that they have set for themselves, and may apply to classes from the full MIT course catalog.
+Students pursue academic and professional goals that they have set for themselves and may apply to classes from the full MIT course catalog.

-Students may be part-time or full-time, enrolling in anywhere from one to four classes.
-Because students design their own course load, the Program fits both their schedule and educational aspirations.
+Your studies may be part-time or full-time, enrolling in anywhere from one to four classes.
+Because students design their own class load, the Program fits both your schedule and educational aspirations.

-The MIT Advanced Study Program offers an opportunity for individuals to continue their education and earn MIT class credit, but is not a degree program.
+The MIT Advanced Study Program offers an opportunity to continue your education and earn MIT class credit and a transcript, but is not a degree program.